denizlab/OAI-KL-Grade-Classification/oai-xray-klg/README.md

 # KL-grade Classifer
 This part of Repo contains code that trains a KL-grade classifier with ResNet and ResNet with [CBAM](https://github.com/Jongchan/attention-module).
-The ResNet with CBAM code is forked from [CBAM Repo](https://github.com/Jongchan/attention-module)
+The ResNet with CBAM code is forked from [CBAM Repo](https://github.com/Jongchan/attention-module).
+Part of training/testing code are adopted from [DeepKnee Repo](https://github.com/MIPT-Oulu/DeepKnee).

 # Instruction
 The training of classifier happens after the detector has been trained and all OAI data has been annotated by the detector and pre-processed.
 Please refer to [../data/classifier](https://github.com/denizlab/OAI-KL-Grade-Classification/tree/master/data/classifier) for how to prepare a content csv file for dataloader.
 The file looks like